Law Name：Regulations on Business Entity Accounting HandlingCH

 4.Accounts receivables: defined as the claim of the business entity resulting from sale of goods or services.

-(1)Accounts receivable shall be measured at amortized cost.
+(1)Accounts receivable should be measured at amortized cost as a principle.
 However, short-term accounts receivable with no stated interest rate may be measured at the transaction amount if the effect of discounting is immaterial.

 (2)Large-sum accounts receivable from related persons shall be presented individually.